Let’s discuss the importance of storytelling.

 The final reward that he obtains may be literal or metaphoric.
 It could be a cause for celebration, self-realization, or an end to strife, but whatever it is it represents three things: change, success, and proof of his journey.
 The return home also signals the need for resolution for the story’s other key players.
 The Hero’s doubters will be ostracized, his enemies punished and his allies rewarded.
 Ultimately the Hero will return to where he started but things will never be the same again.

-Now, do you believe that Storytelling is the most powerful tool to leverage your business idea?
+Do you think that it is the most powerful tool to leverage your business idea?

 People want someone to cheer for.
 Give them a brand hero.
 Use “The Power Of Storytelling”.